Conflating Shareholders:

 To be fair, the conflation of shareholders in discussing stock buybacks is so rampant in the U.S. that Mondelez International was chosen virtually at random.
 It carries no more fault than dozens, if not scores of other companies.
 Nonetheless, because Mondelez did knowingly or incompetently conflate two groups of shareholders while discussing stock buybacks in its 3Q 2018 earnings announcement, it published material that was financially indefensible.

-DISCLOSURE: The author has no financial interest, long or short, in any company discussed in this article.
+author has no financial interest, long or short, in any company discussed in

 Comments